What Is a Miniature Garden Called — Types, Names, and How to Start One

 Probably should have opened with this section, honestly, because terrariums are the type of miniature garden that surprises people the most.
 They look complicated.
 They’re not.

-A terrarium is simply a glass container — a jar, a geometric frame, a fish tank, a vintage apothecary bottle — used to grow plants in a controlled environment.
+A terrarium is simply a glass container — a jar, a geometric frame, a fish tank, a vintage apothecary bottle — used to grow plants in a controlled little environment.
 The two main types behave very differently, and picking the wrong one for your lifestyle is a real and common mistake.

 Closed Terrariums — Self-Watering Ecosystems